 Students must fulfill all requirements for registration and arrange for payment of fees and other financial obligations before matriculation.
-Students must acknowledge their acceptance of admission by signing the acceptance of admission form and any other required forms before registration is possible.
+Students must acknowledge their acceptance of admission by signing the New Student Enrollment Agreement and any other required forms before registration is possible.
 Admitted students who fail to matriculate within two years of admission must re-apply.